oncoray/mirp/paper/paper.md

 # Summary

 Medical imaging provides non-invasive anatomical and functional visualisation of the human body.
-It is used for diagnostics, prognostics and treatment planning.
+It is used clinically for diagnostics, prognostics and treatment planning.
 Many current uses of medical imaging involve qualitative or semi-quantitive assessment by experts.
 Radiomics seeks to automate analysis of medical imaging for clinical decision support.
 At its core, radiomics involves the extraction and machine learning-based analysis of quantitive features from medical images.
 However, very few--if any--radiomics tools have been translated to the clinic [@Huang2022-mi].
 One of the essential prerequisites for translation is reproducibility and validation in external settings [@OConnor2017-iv].
 This can be facilitated through the use of standardised radiomics software.
 Here we present `mirp`, a Python package for standardised processing of medical imaging and computation of quantitative features.
 Researchers can use `mirp` for their own radiomics analyses or to reproduce and validate radiomics of others.